 5th American with Ebola returning from Liberia

-OMAHA, Neb.
-(AP) — An American photojournalist who contracted Ebola while working in West Africa began his journey home for treatment Sunday, while a man who recently arrived in Dallas from Liberia remained in critical condition with the disease.
+OMAHA, Nebraska (AP) — An American photojournalist who contracted Ebola while working in West Africa began his journey home for treatment, while a man who recently arrived in Dallas from Liberia remained in critical condition with the disease.

 Ashoka Mukpo, 33, will be the second Ebola patient to be treated at the Nebraska Medical Center’s specialized isolation unit.